Captain Marvel Stands Tall in Her Nostalgic Cinematic Debut

-After ten years and twenty films, Marvel Studios finally—let me repeat, finally—has its first female superhero standalone film.
+After 10 years and 20 films, Marvel Studios finally—let me repeat, finally—has its first female superhero standalone film.
 And Carol Danvers is every bit as awesome as you had hoped.

 Captain Marvel marks the 21st addition to the Marvel Cinematic Universe and is an origin story unlike any other.
 It’s chock full of ‘90s nostalgia, not just in memorabilia you’ll spot, but also in its storytelling and soundtrack.
 And the film just screams “girl power,” not the least of which is because it features the best female friendship the MCU has ever seen.